How to Properly Dispose of Fireplace and Wood Stove Ashes

-Anyone that burns firewood in their fireplace or wood stove should know how to properly dispose of the leftover ashes.
+Anyone that burns firewood in their fireplace or wood burning stove should know how to properly dispose of the leftover ashes.
 These ashes present a huge fire hazard risk when disposed of incorrectly.
 Learn how to avoid a future house fire by following these steps set forth by a concerned firefighter.

 The biggest mistake firefighters witness when it comes to fire ashes is finding them thrown out in the home trash cans.
 Never put your fireplace or wood stove ashes in a flammable container!
 This includes home and roadside trash cans.
 No matter how long the fire has been out, there could still be flammable ember present in the ashes.